 What happens if I overdose?

-What should I avoid after receiving dexamethasone?
+What should I avoid while receiving De-Sone LA?

 Avoid being near people who are sick or have infections.
-Call your doctor for preventive treatment if you are exposed to chicken pox or measles.
-These conditions can be serious or even fatal in people who are using a steroid.
+Call your doctor for preventive treatment if you are exposed to chickenpox or measles.
+These conditions can be serious or even fatal in people who are using steroid medicine.

 De-Sone LA side effects

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

-Tell your doctor at once if you have:
+De-Sone LA may cause serious side effects.
+Call your doctor at once if you have:

 swelling, rapid weight gain, feeling short of breath;

-bloody or tarry stools, coughing up blood or vomit that looks like coffee grounds;
+bloody or tarry stools, coughing up blood;

-pancreatitis (severe pain in your upper stomach spreading to your back, nausea and vomiting, fast heart rate);
+pancreatitis--severe pain in your upper stomach spreading to your back, nausea and vomiting; or

-Common side effects may include:
+Common side effects of De-Sone LA may include:

 slow wound healing;